Falcon 9 Block 5 | KOMPSAT-7A

 📝 Mission Description

-The Falcon 9 Block 5, the rocket powering this launch, exemplifies reusable launch vehicle innovation.
+The launch vehicle, Falcon 9 Block 5, represents the pinnacle of SpaceX's reusable rocket technology.
 Standing at 70 meters tall with a diameter of 3.7 meters, it features two stages: the first powered by nine Merlin 1D engines generating over 7.6 million Newtons of thrust at sea level, and the second by a single vacuum-optimized Merlin engine.
-The Block 5 variant includes upgrades like enhanced thermal protection, stronger landing legs, and improved engine performance for reusability.
-Capable of delivering up to 22,800 kilograms to low Earth orbit in expendable mode, it supports a wide range of payloads, from satellites to crewed capsules.
-Its grid fins and cold gas thrusters enable precise landings, either on autonomous drone ships or ground pads, reducing costs and turnaround times significantly.
+The Block 5 variant, introduced in 2018, includes upgrades like strengthened heat shields, improved landing legs, and enhanced engine performance for greater reusability.
+It can deliver up to 22,800 kilograms to low Earth orbit (LEO) in expendable mode or about 15,000 kilograms when the first stage is recovered.
+For the KOMPSAT-7A mission, the rocket will likely target a sun-synchronous orbit around 600

 ℹ️ Official Details